HOW TO GET TO CUBA

 -

-Valid Passport: Your passport must be valid for at least six months beyond your travel dates.
+Valid Passport (must be valid for at least 6 months beyond your trip)

 -